Child Injured in a Car Accident

-Even when children are fortunate enough to escape a serious car accident with only minor physical injuries, they may deal with long-lasting accident-related psychological trauma.
-For some children, being involved in a car accident can cause depression, anxiety, nightmares, insomnia, post-traumatic stress disorder (PTSD), and other conditions.
+Even when a child in a car accident is fortunate enough to escape with only minor physical injuries, they may deal with long-lasting accident-related psychological trauma.
+For some children, being involved in a car accident can cause depression, anxiety, nightmares, insomnia, post-traumatic stress disorder (PTSD) and other conditions.

 Non-Traffic Related Child Car Accidents and Injuries

 Children can be victims of serious car accidents, even when they aren't passengers in a vehicle.
 Young people are often struck by vehicles and injured while walking, bicycling, skateboarding and rollerblading.
 Backover accidents — where a vehicle backs over a child standing behind it — are also common.
 Without a strong exterior cage to protect them, child victims hurt in these types of accidents often have significant laceration, contusion and abrasion injuries.
 Dental and facial injuries, internal bleeding and organ damage are other possible injuries.

 The health care needed to help a child heal after being seriously injured in a car accident doesn't come cheap.
 However, Delaware law allows personal injury victims to pursue compensation for a wide range of economic and non-economic damages.

 Economic damages seek to compensate the child and their family for quantifiable losses, such as reasonable related medical expenses.

 Non-economic damages have no monetary value and, as a result, are more difficult to quantify.
 Examples of potentially available non-economic damages for the child include:

 - Scarring or disfigurement

 - Reduced quality of life

 - Loss of enjoyment of life